-To fully condition water for new ponds, water additions, or before adding new animals or plants, add 1 drop (one mL) of AquaLife® DeChlorit per gallon (or one capful per 100 gallons).
+To fully condition water for new ponds, water additions, or before adding new animals or plants, add one mL (approximately one drop) of AquaLife® DeChlorit per gallon or one capful per 100 gallons.

 Note: All prices in US Dollars